mcrojo/iFunMed/README.md

 $enrichment
-$enrichment$IEM
+$enrichment$GEM
     A1     A2     A3     A4     A5
-0.9964 0.2402 0.0786 0.9764 0.2414
+0.9971 0.2232 0.0770 0.9826 0.2499

 $enrichment$DEM
     A1     A2     A3     A4     A5
-0.3218 0.9966 0.5008 0.1946 0.3832
+0.3114 0.9972 0.4824 0.1963 0.3829
 ```

 Since the enrichment is calculated based on permutation, these values may vary slightly among different runs.

 #### 2.3 Fit Model With Most Enriched Annotations

-Based on the previous values, we can fit the model with the most enriched annotation and add the intercept to `A3` and `A4` for indirect and direct effect, respectively.
+Based on the previous values, we can fit *iFunMed* with the most enriched annotation for each model and add the intercept to `A3` and `A4`.
 Alternatively, multiple annotations can be used.
 ```
-annomtx.IEM <- cbind(1, annotation.matrix[, "A3"])
+annomtx.GEM <- cbind(1, annotation.matrix[, "A3"])
 annomtx.DEM <- cbind(1, annotation.matrix[, "A4"])

-vem.GEM.anno <- vemDirectSS(LD.matrix, GEMsummstats = eQTL.summstat, anno = annomtx.IEM )
+vem.GEM.anno <- vemDirectSS(LD.matrix, GEMsummstats = eQTL.summstat, anno = annomtx.GEM )
 vem.DEM.anno <- vemMedSS(LD.matrix, DEMsummstats = GWAS.summstat, GEMsummstats = eQTL.summstat, anno = annomtx.DEM)
 ```